spartace98/SoftTouch/README.md

 ## Raw Regression Results
 <img width="592" alt="image" src="https://user-images.githubusercontent.com/36890067/197688155-5e2a4129-d3d9-4b18-93d4-09ce1a1de3fc.png">
+More details on the calculations will be updated before the conference

 ## Notes
 1. During our experiments, we ran two manipulations for a single set.
 Post processing was done to separate the two manipulations.
 Files in data are post-processed.